NPLPackages/paracraft/script/apps/Aries/Creator/Game/ParacraftFilters.md

   - "KeyPressEvent" , event:KeyEvent KeyPressEvent: custom KeyPressEvent
 - GUI:
   - "File.MCMLWindowFrame", params: all mcml v1 pages goes through this filter.
+  - "File.MCMLWindowFrameClose": called when the v1 pages is closed
   - "cellar.main_login.show_login_mode_page": this is the first user interface shown.
 One must install this filter very early, such as in mod.loadOnStartup.
   - "ShowClientUpdaterNotice": show client updater notice when stared updater.
   - "HideClientUpdaterNotice": hide client updater notice when finished updater.